speveril/cozy/readme.md

     - Split config.json into necessary game setup vs. player configuration (bake non-player config into game setup on export, leave config as only player config, or play config should be in userdataDir)
 - **=== RELEASE 0.1 - SIMPLEQUEST, RPGKIT, BASIC FUNCTIONALITY ===**
 - Bugs/Unsorted
+    - Support a 'keep' direction or something on sprite animation angles -- just keep playing the same direction as before
     - Make browser NOT close the currently active game
         - or just revisit the whole browser interface in general
     - If a project has a `build.js`/`build.ts`, run it after TS compilation